ShrikeGames/fishinghorrorgamejam/README.md

 # Fishing Horror Game Jam 2

-I'll be creating a fishing horror game in 14 days.
+I be created a fishing horror game in 14 days.

+Play on Itch.io or download it for Free: https://shrikegames.itch.io/fishy-fetchy

 Fishing has to be the core mechanic, it must be horror themed, and include a story with some npcs.

 Hosted by Figerox Studios